James B. Cole, President & Chief Executive Officer

 Mr. Eremia holds a BS in Biopsychology from the University of California at Santa Barbara, where he received the Regent’s Scholarship award.
 He received his JD from DePaul College of Law with certification as a Health Lawyer, and an LLM in Health Law from Loyola University Chicago School of Law, where he was awarded the LLM Fellowship.
 He is a member of the Association of Corporate Counsel, the American Health Lawyers Association and the Health Care Compliance Association.

-Charles Fletcher is Vice President of Support Services at Virginia Hospital Center.
+Charles Fletcher is Senior Vice President of Operations at Virginia Hospital Center.

-His key operational responsibilities include Materials Management, Security & Parking, Facilities Engineering, Environmental Services, Outpatient Rehabilitation, Food Services, Communications, and Construction & Renovation.
+His key operational responsibilities include Radiology, Pathology, Supply Chain, Outpatient Rehabilitation, Security & Parking, Facilities Engineering, Environmental Services, Food Services, Communications, Construction & Renovation and Real Estate Acquisition and Development.

-Charles is a diverse health care management professional with more than 10 years of experience in health care support services.
-His work directly influences Virginia Hospital Center’s strategic direction and ensures that patient care service goals align with process improvement projects to advance organizational success.
+Charles is a diverse health care management professional with more than 14 years of experience in health care operations.
+His work directly influences Virginia Hospital Center’s strategic direction and ensures patient care service goals align with process improvement projects to advance organizational success.

 His background also includes jobs at Mayo Clinic and the Internal Revenue Service.
 Charles earned an MPA in Healthcare Management from Devry University Keller Graduate School of Management, and a BA in Political Science from the University of North Florida.
 He served in the United States Navy for five years.
 He is a member of the American College of Healthcare Executives and on the Board of Directors for the Northern Virginia Hospital Alliance.